OBDTECH auto electrical workshop with diagnostic tools and vehicle on hoist

 Sensor Faults & Check Engine Light Diagnosis

-A faulty sensor can cut engine power, force the gearbox into limp mode, or throw the fuel mixture so far off that the engine barely idles.
+A faulty sensor can cut engine power, drop the gearbox into limp mode, or throw the fuel mixture so far out that the engine barely idles.
 The check engine light tells you something is wrong.
-The real job is figuring out exactly what, and whether the sensor itself has failed or the problem is upstream in the wiring or signal circuit.
+The real job is working out exactly what, and whether the sensor itself has failed or the trouble is upstream in the wiring or the signal circuit.

-Diagnosis starts with reading the fault code, then moves to live data comparison.
-If the O2 sensor is reporting out of range, is it the sensor, a vacuum leak, or an injector fault?
-That kind of verification is what separates a proper repair from just clearing codes and hoping for the best.
-The dash light only gets turned off once the actual problem is confirmed and fixed.
+Diagnosis starts with the fault code, then moves straight to live data comparison.
+If the O2 sensor is reading out of range, is it the sensor, a vacuum leak, or an injector fault?
+That verification is what separates a real repair from clearing the code and hoping.
+The dash light only goes off once the actual problem is confirmed and fixed.

 Vehicle sensor module testing and replacement